DAMMYTJ/Complete-CI-CD-Pipeline-Guide/Nexus Integration in Jenkins CI:CD Pipeline/README.md

    - In Jenkins, go to `Manage Jenkins` > `Manage Credentials`.
    - Add a new global username and password credential for Nexus with ID `nexuslogin`.

+## Running Nexus on EC2

+- **Port Configuration**: Nexus runs on port 8081.
+Ensure your EC2 instance's security group allows traffic on port 8081.
+- **Security Group Settings**: Update the security group associated with your EC2 instance to allow inbound traffic on port 8081.

 ## Integration with Jenkins

 1. **Pipeline Configuration**: